 If you’ve tried this broccoli and stilton soup recipe, let us know how you got on in the comments below.

 Tag us in your creations on Instagram @hungryhealthyhappy - Use the hashtag #hungryhealthyhappy too.

 Broccoli and Stilton Soup

-- Heat the oil in a large pan and add the onion.
-Cook on low for 3 minutes.2 tablespoon olive oil, 1 onion
+- Heat 2 tablespoon Olive oil in a large pan and add 1 Onion.
+Cook on low for 3 minutes.

-- Add the celery and potato and continue cooking for 4 minutes.1 rib celery, 270 g potato
+- Add 1 rib Celery and 270 g Potato and continue cooking for 4 minutes.

 - Blend until smooth.